12 Best Productivity Apps for Mac in 2026 (Tested & Ranked)

 Key Features & User Experience

-• Cross-device sync: Instant updates via iCloud or Flexibits Cloud across Mac, iPhone, iPad, and Apple Watch
+• Cross-Platform Sync: Instant updates via iCloud or Flexibits Cloud across Mac, iPhone, iPad, Apple Watch, and Windows.

 ProsCons